ymuuuu/MainBlog/src/content/posts/8kSec.io Android Challenges Writeups/Challenge 03 - AndroDialer/index.md

 - Fragment stripping from suspicious URIs
 - Enhanced security policies for cross-app communication

-This demonstrates how different Android implementations handle the same vulnerability differently, with some OEMs providing additional security layers that mitigate specific attack vectors.
+Do you have an answer? will be waiting :"D

 ## Mitigation Recommendations

-To secure against this type of vulnerability:
+A hacker only knows how to exploit, but a proffesional knows how to do both so, to secure against this type of vulnerability:

 1. **Replace hardcoded tokens** with dynamic, time-based authentication
 2. **Implement proper deep link validation** with input sanitization
 3. **Use App Links instead of custom schemes** for better security
-4. **Add rate limiting** and user confirmation for sensitive actions
-5. **Implement certificate pinning** for token validation

 ---

-*For more information about deep link best practices, visit the
+*For more information about deep link best practices, visit this* [Link](https://developer.android.com/privacy-and-security/risks/unsafe-use-of-deeplinks)